jennybc/happy-git-with-r/03_workshops.Rmd

     - Data files and the dilemmas they present.
     - Most common Git predicaments.
 How to avoid and recover.
     - How do groups of 1, 5, or 10 people structure their work with Git(Hub)?
+-->

 ## CSAMA 2016: Statistical Data Analysis for Genome Biology

-### Logistics

 <http://www.huber.embl.de/csama2016/>
 July 10 - 15, 2016, Bressanone-Brixen, Italy
-Monday July 11, Lab 2, 15:30 - 17:00 Reproducible research and R authoring with markdown and knitr
+Monday July 11, Lab 2, 15:30 - 17:00 Use of Git and GitHub with R, RStudio, and R Markdown
-Thursday July 14, Lab 4, 14:00 - 15:30 Use of Git and GitHub with R, RStudio, and R Markdown
+Thursday July 14, Lab 4, 14:00 - 15:30 Reproducible research and R authoring with markdown and knitr